-- 1. Make sure that only fresh air is being drawn in. - 2.
-Open Settings. - 3.
-Select Adjustment from the menu. - 4.
-Select the desired adjustment (e.g. Adjustment CH4, Adjustment gas mixture warning). - 5.
+- 1. Make sure that only fresh air is being drawn in. - Open Settings. - 3.
+Select Adjustment menu item. - 4.
+Select the desired adjustment (for example, Adjustment CH4, Adjustment gas mixture). - 5.
 Wait at least 1 minute.
 The displayed reading must be stable.

-For Adjustment gas mixture warning and Adjustment gas mixture gas measuring, all values must be stable.
+For Adjustment gas mixture, all values must be stable.
 The time required for this can vary depending on the specific gas.

-- 6. From the menu select the method you wish to use to adjust the zero point. - e.g. for Adjustment CH4: Zero point - e.g. for Adjustment gas mixture warning: Freshair - 7.
-Press OK to confirm.
+6. From the menu select the method you wish to use to adjust the zero point.

+e.g. for Adjustment CH4:

+e.g. for Adjustment gas mixture:

+Fresh air

+7. Press OK to confirm.

 This adjusts the zero point.
 The reading shows zero (0.00 % vol. / 0 ppm).
-(Except for Adjustment gas mixture: the value for oxygen $O_2$ is 20.9 % vol.)
+(Except for Adjustment gas mixture menu item: the value for oxygen O2 is 20.9 % vol.)